-- Little Mermaids & Mermen is for our youngest athletes ages 4-6 and focuses on developing swimming skills and comfort in the pool..
+- Little Dolphins is for our youngest athletes ages 4-6 and focuses on developing swimming skills and comfort in the pool.
 Classes are 60 minutes long and 1 class per week per session.

-- Beginner 1 is a program for ages 7-9 that are new to artistic swimming and will focus on swimming skills and artistic swimming fundamentals.
+- Recreational is a program for ages 7-15 that are new to artistic swimming and will focus on swimming skills and artistic swimming fundamentals.
 Classes are 60 minutes long and 1 class per week per session.

-- Intermediate is for ages 9-13 and is a more advanced program and will focus on more artistic swimming skills including basic figures and team routine.
-Athletes must have a minimum of Lifesaving Society Swimmer 3.
-Classes are 90 minutes long and 1 class per week per session.
+- Recreational Team is for ages 7-15 and is a full year (mid-September – late May) program and will focus on more artistic swimming skills including basic figures and team routine.
+Teams will participate in 2 club water shows (winter and spring).
+Athletes must have a minimum of Lifesaving Society Swimmer 3 (or similar skill level).
+Classes are 2 hours long, 1 class per week, full year program.

-- Adult Artistic Swimming Classes are offered to athletes aged 18 and over who are new to artistic swimming or have limited experience.
+- Masters Recreational is offered to athletes aged 18 and over who are new to artistic swimming or have limited experience.
 Classes are 60 minutes long and 1 class per week per session.
-All recreation classes will participate in the three Club Water Shows.

 University of Guelph Red Pool

-ミ◕ฺｖ◕ฺ彡 Want a team experience?
+ミ◕ฺｖ◕ฺ彡 Want a full team experience?
 Learn about our Regional League Program!

 Can we try a lesson?

-RCASC offers several free Try Artistic Swimming sessions in Late August/Early September and over the winter break, where our coaches and volunteers introduce new swimmers to the basics of artistic swimming.
+RCASC offers several free Try Artistic Swimming sessions at various times of the year, where our coaches and volunteers introduce new swimmers to the basics of artistic swimming.
 Just show up at the pool ready to swim.
 Watch our website for upcoming dates.

 How do I register and pay?